Wood Rot: Identify, Causes, Repair, and Prevention

 - Spruce: Spruce absorbs moisture quickly, hence it can rot easily without any treatment.

-- Fir: Fir is a softwood and it has a low natural decay resistance, hence it tends to rot easily.
+- Fir: Fir is a softwood, and it has a low natural decay resistance, hence it tends to rot easily.

 - Hemlock: Hemlock is vulnerable in humid or ground-contact areas